CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The lifeless bodies of two grotesque giant spiders lie near the edge of the pathway, evidently dragged there.
 Their distended corpses appear puckered and blistered, indicating they were mauled by a larger creature.
 ```

 In the tower, a youthful green dragon named Venomfang recently claimed dominion.
 During its search for an ideal lair in the Highmount Wood, Venomfang chose this location.
 Prior to the dragon's occupancy, the tower was infested with giant spiders, evidenced by the lifeless arachnids scattered about.
-Venomfang eliminated them by crashing through the tower's roof.
+Venomfang eliminnated them by crashing through the tower's roof.
 Ever since, the dragon has maintained a vigilant watch.

 **Tower.** The tower features a single, spacious room with a soaring 40-foot-high ceiling.
 A narrow, 5-foot-wide spiral staircase winds through the interior, granting access to the open rooftop, which enables the dragon to come and go at will.
 Sturdy wooden beams and stair supports crisscross the tower's insides.
 If the characters manage to reduce Venomfang's hit points to half, the dragon ascends to the tower's pinnacle and departs, preserving the lair for another time.